Lawn Care Website Cost in 2026

 Red flags

-- "We don't do subscription products" — won't ever support recurring revenue at scale
+- "We don't do subscription products", won't ever support recurring revenue at scale

-- "Calculator is extra" — should be standard for lawn care
+- "Calculator is extra", should be standard for lawn care

-- WordPress with 30+ plugins — speed dies
+- WordPress with 30+ plugins, speed dies

-- 8-week build timeline — project management theater
+- 8-week build timeline, project management theater

-- $15k for 8 pages — funding overhead
+- $15k for 8 pages, funding overhead

-- No customer portal discussion — limits scaling above $300k
+- No customer portal discussion, limits scaling above $300k

-- "Custom CMS" — vendor lock-in
+- "Custom CMS", vendor lock-in

-- No content cadence in care plan — site decays
+- No content cadence in care plan, site decays

-What comes after the website: Stage 2
+What comes after the website: Step 2

-Stage 1: Website + care plan. $2,500 + $47/mo.
+Step 1: Website + care plan. $2,500 (or $1,500 with lead gen) · $47/mo hosting separate.
 Foundation.

-Stage 2: Paid ads layered on top.
+Step 2: Paid ads layered on top.
 60–90 days later.
-Google LSAs (lawn care has excellent LSA economics — $15–$45 cost per lead, high close rate), Facebook lead-gen, retargeting.
+Google LSAs (lawn care has excellent LSA economics - $15–$45 cost per lead, high close rate), Facebook lead-gen, retargeting.
 Pricing varies; exclusive territory.

 Frequently asked questions

 Should I show pricing on my lawn care website?
-Yes — at minimum "Starting at $X for lots under [size]."
+Yes, at minimum "Starting at $X for lots under [size]."
 Hiding pricing makes you look more expensive than competitors who show it.

 How do I get more recurring vs one-time customers?
 Default the quote calculator to weekly/biweekly subscriptions.
 Make one-time the secondary option.
 The default shapes the customer.

 Are Google LSAs worth it for lawn care?
-Yes — lawn care has some of the strongest LSA economics in any service trade. $15–$45 cost per qualified lead in most markets.
+Yes, lawn care has some of the strongest LSA economics in any service trade. $15–$45 cost per qualified lead in most markets.

 Should I bundle services (mowing + treatment + aeration)?
 Yes, as an "annual lawn care package."
 Also offer standalone for treatment-only customers.
 Forcing bundles loses the standalone-treatment buyer.